-Do you fancy a self-indulgent, artistic, stress-free and an economic vacation this year?
+Do you fancy a self-indulgent, artistic, stress-free, beyond beaches and an economic vacation this year?
 Thailand is where you must head to.
 Not just Bangkok, but you see Pattaya, Phuket, and other parts of the country.
 Of course, be ready for a little traffic, a maze of packed bazaars, traditional shops and eating joints.
 The best time to visit Thailand is throughout the year if the hot temperature, moisture, and showers do not daunt you.

 With so much to experience a small quick vacation is not enough to see it all.
 Kesari put together a list of 10 best things to do in Thailand.
 Read on to know…